Where to Start Searching for Your Irish Ancestor.

-Have hit a block wall searching for an Irish ancestor?
-Many people jump over to the Irish records and little too soon – sometimes it is better to gather ALL of the records available in your home country before making the leap “across the pond”.
+Have you hit a block wall searching for an Irish ancestor?
+Many people jump over to the Irish records and little too soon - sometimes it is better to gather ALL of the records available in your home country before making the leap "across the pond".
 Here is a conversation with one of our readers to help illustrate the point.

-In today’s letter we listen to the story of one of our Green Room members – Catherine Clifford.
+In today’s letter we have the story of one of our Green Room members – Catherine Clifford.
 We were provided with lots of information about the origin of their Irish ancestors in County Kerry in the early 1800s.
 However, I want to use this letter to point out how important it is to fully examine the records at your disposal in your home country BEFORE making the leap across the pond to uncover relevant Irish records.

 So, in this case Catherine may be absolutely correct with the Irish marriage and baptism records that she believes belong to her Callaghan ancestors – but I will do some extra investigation on the US side and see if it yields more clues to help us rule in/out any further Irish records she discovers.
 I have laid the letter out in the form of a conversation.
 Ready to go?

 Catherine: My name is Catherine Clifford and I live in the anthracite-mining region of Pennsylvania in the USA.
 I have been tracing my family ancestry for about 10 years and am especially interested in my earliest Irish immigrant ancestors – John Callaghan and Johannah Meara Callaghan.

 Mike: Nice to meet you Catherine.
 Just to let you know that your own surname Clifford is also found in quantity in Counties Kerry and Limerick.

 Catherine: I do not know dates and/or places of birth of John and Johannah but I do know they were married on 22 November 1817 in the Church of St. Mary’s in Killarney.
 The witnesses were J. O’Connor and Denis Callaghan.